 Head to the markets in the city for an even better deal on real, authentic street-food – just ignore the rats – seriously, you’ll be fine!

-5. Second-guessing the weather
+5. The crazy-beautiful weather

 For every day that we spent in Kota Kinabalu, the weather was different.
 From torrential rain on the day we arrived, to sunshine and showers on day two, to gale force winds and of course, finally onto sweltering hot sunshine – Borneo gave us everything it had for the seven days we were there, and I loved it.